-We conducted sampling at these points on 9 September 2016 and again on 25 January 2017.
+The last sample was taken on 2 October 2017 and these tests indicated no detection of lead.
 In addition, past compliance sampling for lead within the Mt Eliza Zone was reviewed.
-These tests indicated no detection of lead.
+These tests also indicated no detection of lead.

 How is drinking water quality regulated?

 The Department of Health regulates drinking water quality in Western Australia.

 How can I find out more information about drinking water quality?

 Details and results from our extensive drinking water quality monitoring program can be found on our Drinking water quality page.